Rock-ons (Docker Plugins)¶

-As Rock_ons / docker containers are like mini linux installs they require somewhere to live.
-In Rockstor it is recommend that you setup a Share specifically for this purpose.
+As Rock-ons / docker containers are like mini linux installs they require somewhere to live.
+In Rockstor it is recommended that you setup a Share specifically for this purpose.

 But we also need to create the The Rock-ons root share.